 Must successfully complete the in-house Cadet Academy (see below for details)

 Applicants will be removed from the process should they fail any stage.

 About the Training Program

 The training program consists of 100 hours, as part of this recruits must participate in a 50 hour live-in “Cadet Academy” during the end of August each year.
 During this time they receive instruction on criminal law, de-escalation techniques, UMPD procedures to comply with accreditation standards, defensive tactics, communication techniques, physical fitness, and more.
 Those who are unable to complete all aspects of the training will not continue in the Cadet Program.

 Pathways of Police Cadet Graduates

 Since the program's beginning in 2003, more than 160 young men and women have participated in the UMPD Police Cadet program.
 Many have used the experience they gained as a launching point to a career in law enforcement.

 Police Cadet Graduates are employed at police departments in Amherst, Ashland, Belchertown, Bernardston, Easthampton, Longmeadow, Northampton, Northfield, Monson, Palmer, Pittsfield, Ware, Framingham State University, Freeport ME, Las Vegas NV, West Hartford CT, as well as the Massachusetts, Vermont and Connecticut State Police Departments.
-At least eight graduates are employed by UMPD.
+UMPD currently employs three former police cadets.

 Police Cadets are expected to maintain a high fitness level to meet the program standard.
 The fitness test are based off of 50th percentile numbers, using the Cooper Model for each physical ability tested.
 The minimum fitness standards you will be expected to meet for the academy are: